sakuraapi/manual/tutorials/Tutorial-004.md

-**Debug sakuraapi project right from webstorm**
+*Debug sakuraapi project right from webstorm*

 Debugging from webstorm will save a lot time than traditional console logs.

-Here is the list of steps to configure debugging your sakuraapi.
+Here is the list of steps to configure debugging your sakuraapi project.

 1. Click on Run select Edit configurations.